Steve Davis OBE is one of the world’s best known snooker players.

-Steve Davis turned professional in 1978 and went onto win The World Snooker Championship 6 times during the 1980’s.
+He turned professional in 1978 and went onto win The World Snooker Championship 6 times during the 1980’s.

-At 8-4 down to red-hot favourite Ronnie O’Sullivan in the final session, Steve won six frames in a row, including the highest break, to win the biggest cheque of his career.
+At 8-4 down to the favourite Ronnie O’Sullivan in the final session, Steve won six frames in a row, including the highest break, to win the biggest cheque of his career.